PyDrocsid/cogs/general/custom_commands/documentation.md

 ## `edit`

-This subcommand has some own subcommands to edit different things.
+The edit command is used to edit different things.

 ```css
 .custom_commands [edit|e] [subcommand]
 ```

-If no subcommand is given a list oif all subcommands for `edit` will be send
+If no subcommand is given a list of all subcommands for `edit` will be send.

 ### __`channel`__

-This command specifies a channel in which the commnand should be send by default
+The channel is used to specifie a channel in which the commnand should be send by default.

 ```css
 .custom_commands edit [channel|c] <command> [channel]